tomjaguarpaw/H2/posts/multiset-semantics.markdown

 If I want to work out how many fruits each owner has I can do

-  select owner, sum(quantity) from (apples union all oranges) group by owner
+    SELECT owner, SUM(quantity)
+    FROM (apples UNION ALL oranges)
+    GROUP BY owner

-I can't do the same with `union` in the place of `union all` because if an owner has the same number of apples as oranges then the `union` will coalesce those two rows into one!
+I can't do the same with `UNION` in the place of `UNION ALL` because if an owner has the same number of apples as oranges then the `UNION` will coalesce those two rows into one!
+In set semantics we would have to artificially add arbitrary identifiers to the `apples` and `oranges` tables so the `UNION` can distinguish their rows, and discard the identifier after aggregation.